 This post includes affiliate links, for which we may earn a commission at no extra cost to you should you make a purchase using our links.
+As an Amazon Associate, we can earn from qualifying purchases.
 Learn more.Most of us spend several hours on our laptops during the day.
 Even if we may not feel it yet, the computer that we are so used to being hunched over is having a severe impact on our health, causing back pain, arthritis and is extremely bad for breathing.

 On top of this, having a bad posture also has a profound effect on an individual’s mood as well.
 People with incorrect positions while working tend to be at a higher risk of suffering from depression.While a comfortable posture, on the other hand, tends to energize and makes one feel more motivated to work.
 It helps in keeping focused, and in this way, increase the productivity of your work.

 But even if people are knowledgeable about the best ergonomic practices, most of us still experience adverse effects from bad posture while using the laptop.
 This fact suggests that the design intrinsically bad for the user.

 One of the best ways to change your posture is to limit your laptop use to a minimum.
 Now, although that may sound a bit difficult, it is quite possible to do so.
 Buying a separate monitor can go a long way in getting your work done, without being hunched over a laptop.

 Monitors can be placed on a surface at a comfortable level with your eyes.
 A separate keyboard (wireless) and a mouse would be perfect with that monitor.
 Therefore, all you need is a USB-C monitor, table, chair, keyboard, and a mouse to set yourself free from your laptop and increase your productivity.